cloudxabide/kubernerdes.bak/README.md

 This is the chronicles of deploying Kubernetes (EKS Anywhere) in my HomeLab: The Kubernerdes lab.

-It is worth noting that a portion of this repo is likely not applicable in most situations.
-I am essentially start at the point where I am plumbing up a new interface on my Firewall, creating a new /22 CIDR off that interface, and starting from scratch - things you would not (or could not) need to do if you were in an enterprise situation.

-Goal:  to create my own EKS Anywhere environment from bare metal (Intel NUCs) starting with a USB stick with install media (Ubuntu Server 22.04 - though I am considering Ubuntu Desktop now that I have been "in the ecosystem" for a while) and an Internet connection.
+**Goal:**  to create my own EKS Anywhere environment using bare metal (Intel NUCs) starting with a USB stick with install media (Ubuntu Server 22.04 - though I am considering Ubuntu Desktop now that I have been "using their ecosystem" for a while) and an Internet connection.
 I want this environment to be completely independent of everything else in my lab.

-Status:  Work in Progress.
+**Status:**  Work in Progress.
 But, it's all there in the AWS Docs - an afternoon and you'll be far enough along to roll out a K8s cluster.
 Also - I am likely going through several iterations of how to name my files appropriately - like incuding K8s version, or node count in the file name.

+It is worth noting that a portion of this repo is likely not applicable in most situations.
+I am essentially start at the point where I am plumbing up a new interface on my Firewall, creating a new /22 CIDR off that interface, and starting from scratch - things you would not (or could not) need to do if you were in an enterprise situation.

 ![Kubernerdes Lab](Images/KubernerdesLab.png)

+## Steps
+* Build the Admin Host
+* Kickoff the EKS Install process
+* Power On the NUCs (and select Network Boot (f12))
+* Do some Post Install tasks
+* Install some Apps and Ingress, etc..

 ## Build THEKUBERNERD Host
 You will need to install Ubuntu on "TheKubernerd" (the "Admin Host" referenced in the docs).